 - IR35 and other employment tax issues;

-Our work covers the full range of UK taxes, both direct and indirect; including income tax, CGT, corporation tax, inheritance tax, SDLT and VAT.
-A significant proportion of our work in this area has a substantial cross-border element.
-We regularly work in collaboration with other professional advisers both in the UK and overseas.
+You may also find yourself impacted by any of the full range of UK taxes, both direct and indirect, including income tax, CGT, corporation tax, inheritance tax, SDLT and VAT.
+Our large personal and corporate tax teams have the expertise to advise you on all of these areas as well as any issues with a cross-border element, where we regularly work in collaboration with other professional advisers both in the UK and overseas.

-We always seek to achieve the best outcomes for our clients and adapt our strategy to the specific needs of each case.
-We look to achieve a negotiated settlement where possible, drawing on our understanding of HMRC’s strategies and policy considerations.
-This typically requires a creative approach to find a solution mutually acceptable to both the taxpayer and HMRC.
-However, where necessary, we are fully prepared to take cases to litigation.
-We have experience of doing so at all levels, from the specialist tax tribunals through to the Court of Appeal and the Supreme Court.
+Should you find yourself subject to an HMRC investigation, we will work with you to understand your issues fully and manage the investigative process.
+We always seek to achieve the best outcomes for you and adapt our strategy to the specific needs of each case.
+Achieving a negotiated settlement where possible would be our preferred option for you.
+However, where necessary, we are fully prepared to take cases to litigation at all levels, from the specialist tax tribunals through to the Court of Appeal and the Supreme Court.